-Alex began dancing at the age of three at Stage Door Dance Studio in Jamesburg, NJ.
-By the age of eight she began dancing with the studio’s Footlights Dance Company, which competed at both regional and national dance competitions and also gave her the opportunity to dance at Walt Disney World in Orlando FL.
-Alex also danced in several productions of “The Nutcracker” with the Shore Ballet Company.
-In 2007, while working on a Bachelor's Degree in Entrepreneurship from Pace University, Alex began teaching for The Dancer's Edge as well as choreographing dances for the studio's competition team.
-Dance has always been a passion for Alex and she is excited to continue to share this passion with her students.
+Alex began dancing at the age of three at Stage Door Dance Studio in Jamesburg, NJ, where she trained in ballet, pointe, jazz, lyrical, contemporary, and tap.
+By the age of eight she joined the studio’s dance company, which competed at both regional and national competitions, gave her the opportunity to dance at Walt Disney World in Orlando, FL, and to take classes from professional dancers and choreographers throughout NY and NJ.
+Alex also had the wonderful opportunity of performing in several productions of “The Nutcracker” with the Shore Ballet Company.